 The Two Ways to Handle ISO After an IPO When You Have No Cash to Exercise

-The first choice you have is to do a cashless exercise of your options, and hold (not sell).
+The first choice you have is to do an iso cashless exercise of your options, and hold (not sell).

-The second choice is to keep waiting, and exercise and sell your options later.
+The second choice is to keep waiting, and exercise and sell your options later in a disqualifying disposition.

 Just because an IPO happens doesn’t necessarily mean you have enough cash to actually exercise your options.